scandipwa/migrations/README.md

 ## Adding new migration
 In order to create a data or schema patch you need to:
-1. Create new migration script under 'Setup/Patch/Data'
+1. Create new migration script under `Setup/Patch/Data`
-2. In newly created file add mandatory methods 'apply', 'getDependencies', 'getAliases'
+2. In newly created file add mandatory methods `apply`, `getDependencies`, `getAliases`
-3. Bump module versions in 'composer.json' and 'module.xml'
+3. Bump module versions in `composer.json` and `module.xml`